William Jackson, Contributor Living Education eMagazine

 Fathers, learn to “speak the language” of your children.
 The new language today is digital.
 If you

-and keep lines of communication open.
+notice the dialogue is short, direct and to the point.
+Texting is a great opportunity to span distances and keep lines of communication open.
 Allows for more intimate tool when sharing your personal expectations for behaviors of your children.
 Fathers should be involved and have their children

 “teach” them how to use it as a better way to connect, provide advice and not allow distances and